Q. Why a spinning reel and rod?

 A. That would be a Yes, and a NO. When setting out to target blackfish with jigs there is a few pointers that we need to set straight.
 The first one is that you can basically use any jig to catch blackfish.
 We still sell standard jigs for tog and other bottom dwellers on our site.
 They will without a doubt catch there fare share of blackfish.
 But there is going to be those days when it seems like someone turned on the lock jaw!.
 In our case and prior to the introduction of our Craggy Tidaltails Blackfish Jig'z we were using ball heads and banana heads with lots of fish coming over the rails.
 It was great to say the least.
 But in the process of doing this we noticed a few things.
 One of which was

 missed hook sets, lots of words you would not want your kid to hear, fish pecking at or ripping off the crab, and only a few really descent fish in the mix.
 So we started to experiment a little with head design, hooks, and hook placement.
 Although these changes seemed to work a little better, there was not much of a noticeable difference at first until we started to experiment with the colors.
 This was done with the help of some really good tog anglers, a few divers and spear fisherman that actually saw what was going on down below.
 This was the most important find for us in developing the colors.
 Contrary to what you here, the colors are not done to match the crab.
 The powder coats we developed, and own.
 Were made to make the jig indigenous to the bottom in shallow to extremely shallow water.
 It took a few years of trial and error but then we started to notice better hook sets, and more and larger blackfish.
+Mission accomplished!
 The fish were now inhaling the jig and crab and running away with it like a striper would.
 So! it seems we have accomplished what we set out to do, and that was to make the jig blend into the bottom and have the blackfish nail it without spooking even if the jig was being moved.
 This applies to fishing the shallows for blackfish that are devouring Asian crabs.

 There have been numerous times we have been near or next to boats that are not doing so well and they are beside themselves with what they are seeing.
 The deeper we go the less this has to do with your success.
 Some of our customers will disagree with this.
 I guess it all depends on what kind of bottom your fishing.